raychatter/spring-restful-exception-handler/README.md

 The custom message is taken from the custom annotation class itself, so any parameters you'd like to insert need to be handled there.

-Make sure to add `com.raychatter.common.annotation.AnnotationHandler` as a bean in your XML.
+Make sure to add `<bean id="exceptionResolver" class="com.github.raychatter.AnnotationHandler" />` to your XML.

 And that's it!